cis1905-fall2024/project2-links/README.md

 }
 ```

+All code for this part is in `src/list.rs`.
 You should not change the definition of `ListNode`.

 You will implement a variety of methods and traits on `ListNode` to make it a
 useful generic data structure that could be used in someone else's code.
 This